MontiCore/montiarc/docs/Reference/Behavior/Automata.md

 is executed at discrete equidistant points in time, i.e., whenever a time slice finishes.
 Of course, as usual, the automaton has to be in state `S1` and the `CONDITION` evaluates to `true`.
-However, no explicit incoming trigger is needed; only the assumed internally or otherwise realized clock issues a 'TICK'.
+However, no explicit incoming trigger is needed; only the assumed internally clock issues a 'TICK'.

 Given the port declarations